gaganchane/house-price-predict-kaggle/README.md

 # house-price-predict-kaggle
 Predicting sale prices of houses with 79 (numerical and categorical) features.
 This is for the Housing Prices Competition on Kaggle.

 Note: Project in progress.
-Model will continuously be improved.
+Model will continuously be improved and redundant code will be functionized.

 ## Content in Model

- Markup : * Dealing with missing data
+* Dealing with missing data
 	* Feature Engineering
 * Encoding categorical features that should be numeric
 * Categorizing numeric features that should be categorical
 * Correlation between numeric predictors and response
     * Remove unimportant numeric predictors
 * One-hot encoding categorical features
 * Correlation between categorical predictors and response
     * Remove unimportant categorical predictors
 * Fit multiple linear regression model using training data
 * Make predictions for house sale prices
 	* Output predictions for submission to Kaggle